dip-in/appendObject/README.md

 # appendObject
 javascript code to append a property to an object.
-If the property exists do nothing.
-Creating this method cause I was tired of doing a bunch of checks to make before adding a property to an object.
+If the property present do nothing, if it does is not present then add the property.
+Creating this method cause I was tired of doing a bunch of checks before adding a property to an object.

 Here is the code.
 Its only a few liens so easy to copy and paste.